vitrioil/ctrlrs/README.md

 }
 ```

-This macOS-specific integration uses the `r` command instead of `Ctrl+R` binding, as there are issues with terminal I/O handling on macOS that prevent the Ctrl+R binding from working reliably.
-Simply type `r` and press Enter to launch the search interface.
+This macOS-specific integration uses the `c` command instead of `Ctrl+R` binding, as there are issues with terminal I/O handling on macOS that prevent the Ctrl+R binding from working reliably.
+Simply type `c` and press Enter to launch the search interface.

 ##### Fish